ska-telescope/ska-gui-components/README.md

 2. Update the version number within package.json.
 3. Merge as usual, with a passing pipeline.
 4. Once the merge has completed, the tag will need to be added in git.
-4a.
-Locate and select the 'Tags' submenu item.
+5. Locate and select the 'Tags' submenu item.
-4b.
-Click on New Tag, located towards the top-right of the page.
+6. Click on New Tag, located towards the top-right of the page.
-4c.
-Enter the tag name in the form n.n.n  ( eg. 0.1.2 ).
+7. Enter the tag name in the form n.n.n  ( eg. 0.1.2 ).
-4d.
-Ensure that the 'Create from' is set to 'master'.
+8. Ensure that the 'Create from' is set to the default branch of the repository.
-4e.
-Enter an appropriate Message.
+9. Enter an appropriate Message.
-4f.
-Click 'Create tag'.
+10. Click 'Create tag'.

 This will run the CI/CD process again, and once complete the executable will be associated by the version